 A legible copy of all notices, letters, emails, notes or other documents that you wish to submit to the administrative judge as evidence.

 Evidence that is in the form of video or audio recordings can also be filed online.
 If it is not possible to do so, such evidence must be submitted on a data storage device (USB memory stick).
 Please assign a number and name to each file so that it can be easily identified, and keep a copy for your records.

 Filing evidence on the day of the hearing

 Any evidence that was not previously filed with the Tribunal can be submitted to the clerk or the attending representative of the Tribunal administratif du logement on the day of the videoconference hearing.

 Application for a postponement

-Please inform the court of an application for a postponement as soon as you learn the details justifying your application; you must also submit the consent of the opposing party.
+Please inform the Tribunal of an application for a postponement as soon as you learn the details justifying your application; you must also submit the consent of the opposing party.
 This will make it possible for other litigants to avail themselves of the time slot that was reserved for hearing your case.
-Should you fail to do so, the court will rule on the application for postponement at the hearing.
+Should you fail to do so, the Tribunal will rule on the application for postponement at the hearing.